edgeflare-analytics/docs/plans/free/README.md

-# Tools Included In Free Plan
+# Tools Included In The Free Plan